InfluenceEmporium/INFL/PVE/GuristasForlonRallyPoint.md

-# Guristas Hidden Den description
+# Guristas Forlon Rally Point description
 This PVE site is composed of TBD waves

 ## 1st wave